 Zoning codes and development standards affect the amount of runoff generated by projects by defining street widths, housing densities, setback distances, and other factors.
-Development standards should encourage minimization of impervious surfaces and use of open vegetated channels for stormwater runoff.
-Provisions for narrower streets, shorter or shared driveways, smaller parking spaces, and reduced setback distances from roads should be part of urban or suburban zoning regulations.
-Alternative modes of transportation such as mass transit, bike paths, and commuter parking areas should also be encouraged in order to reduce the need for new roads and parking.
+Development standards should encourage minimization of impervious surfaces.
+Provisions for narrower streets, shorter or shared driveways, smaller parking spaces and reduced setback distances from roads should be part of urban or suburban zoning regulations.
+Alternative modes of transportation such as mass transit, bike paths and commuter parking areas should also be encouraged in order to reduce the need for new roads and parking.

-Towns can use subdivision regulation standards to minimize the creation of new impervious surfaces (Vermont DEC 1999).
-Planned unit developments that concentrate development while maximizing open space should be encouraged.
-Open space preservation should maximize natural surface water corridors and buffers.
+Towns can use subdivision regulation standards to minimize the creation of new impervious surfaces Open space preservation should maximize natural surface water corridors and buffers.
 Existing parking ratio requirements should be reviewed to see if lower minimum ratios are warranted and feasible.
-Maximum parking ratios should be established in order to curb excess parking construction.
-The initial subdivision proposal should ensure that lots with difficult access are not created.